JADE-V-V/JADE/docs/source/documentation/benchdesc/ISIS-800MeV-C.rst

-ISIS Benchmark Experiment on Deep-Penetration Neutrons through Concrete and Iron Shields WITH 800 MeV PROTONSShape
+ISIS Benchmark Experiment on Deep-Penetration Neutrons through Concrete and Iron Shields WITH 800 MeV PROTONS
 -------

 .. important::